Program: Urban & Regional Plan (PhD)

 1) Below are your program's student learning outcomes (SLOs).
 Please update as needed.

-Upon completion of the PhD in Urban and Regional Planning, students will be able to:
+Upon completion of the PhD/MURP degree, students should be able to:

 2) Your program's SLOs are published as follows.
 Please update as needed.